 All of the cases can escalate to suicidal thoughts and even suicide attempts in people with vertigo who have lost all hope.

-That’s why I recommend for people with vertigo to seek out professional vertigo help without delay, and possibly also mental health services if needed for a complete recovery.
+That’s why I recommend for people with vertigo to seek out professional vertigo help from a a established professional without delay, and possibly also mental health services if needed for a complete recovery.

 5. Quality of Daily Life

 Vertigo has a great impact on day-to-day living, such as the ability to work, to drive, and to exercise.
 Many people with vertigo have to reduce their work schedule, or quit their job altogether to either go on disability or find a new career that does not provoke their symptoms on a daily basis.

 I just spoke with a new patient last night who said, “I’ve been on disability now for two months.
 I am supposed to return to work next week but I have a note saying I still cannot drive.
 You have no idea how much this has affected my life.
 I can’t even get my laundry out of the dryer without having a swirl.”